PreciousFlorist/arraydemo/README.md

 # *I gotta say, shane, we like the project and we like YOU.
 But what now?*

-Well, this is for you.
-You're welcome to clone the repo if it's of any value.

 The project is not being indexed, so it won't interfere with your SEO.
 But, I understand that this project belongs to you, and these are your assets, so let me know once you've taken a look at it and are ready for me to pull it down.
+But in the meantime, if this seems to be of any value, you're welcome to clone a copy of the repo for yourselves.

-In the meantime, you're welcome to take a look at [my portfolio](https://shanewalders.ca/) to see some actual WordPress projects I've developed with PHP/Laravel.
+You're also welcome to take a look at [my portfolio](https://shanewalders.ca/) to see some actual WordPress projects I've developed with PHP/Laravel.

 So, with that all said, if you find my work compelling (and you have room for another developer) I would love to have a conversation and see if we can make something work.

 ###